eventscribe/Resume/README.md

 # Resume
-SPA Resume with personal programming projects
+VUE.js personal resume with programming projects such as a precious metals calculator and interactive drum machine.